-- 2.26 The savings and funding strategies identified in the table in paragraph 2.18 and in Appendix 1 will enable continued investment of £0.250m in the Council's priorities as per the Council Plan 2018/2022 via the Borough Growth Fund.
-The Borough Growth Fund will continue to be used to provide pump priming investment in initiatives, including Digital Delivery, that are forecast to generate on-going revenue savings through reducing the costs of service delivery or through the generation of additional income.
+- 2.26 The savings and funding strategies identified in the table above and in Appendix 4 will enable continued investment of £0.250m in the Council's priorities as per the Council Plan 2018/2022 via the Borough Growth Fund.
+The 'Borough Growth' fund will continue to be used to provide pump priming investment in initiatives, including Digital Delivery, that are forecast to generate on-going revenue savings through reducing the costs of service delivery or through the generation of additional income.
 The Council's Section 151 Officer will determine whether any proposed use of the fund complies with this guidance on a case by case basis. - 2.27 The 2022/23 Borough Growth Fund investment will be used in the following areas;-